Robin-Combeau/react-sudoku-solver/README.md

 # Sudoku Solver

-This is a sudoku solver made in React.JS.
+This is a sudoku solver made with React.JS and Tailwind CSS.
+Made in a few hours.